OK class! Today we are going to discuss an interesting psychological phenomenon called Pareidolia.

 - Fears and Failures

-Therefore, they change throughout a person’s lifetime.
-That said, it tends to take significant or repetitive events and/or messaging to change a frame significantly.
+They fluctuate throughout a person’s lifetime based on their experiences and environment.
+That said, it tends to take significant or repetitive events or message, or major behavior change to modify a frame significantly.

-In general it doesn’t happen quickly, hence why widespread social change often happens at a snail speed.
+In general, frame change doesn’t happen quickly, hence why widespread social change often happens at a snail speed.

-No one person sees the world in the same way, but there will always be similarities among many different groups of consumers.
-Before you can create effective messaging or a solid communications strategy, you must first understand what frame your target audience is looking through.
+No one person sees the world in the same way.
+But, there will always be similarities among many different groups of consumers.
+Before you can create effective messaging or a solid PR plan, you must first understand what frame your target audience looks through.

 Frames as Marketing Intelligence